-Applications for the next admission to the Labour College of Canada are open!
+Registrations for the Labour College of Canada are currently closed.

 Are you committed to building stronger and broader labour and social justice movements?
 Do you want a better understanding of the forces that shape workers’ lives?
 Do you want to be part of an activist network, and build up your research and strategic planning skills?
 Are you an activist with a demonstrated commitment to playing a leadership role in your union and building the labour movement for the future?